Rice Dressing (A Holiday Favorite)

 Instructions

-• Pour into a greased 13" x 9" casserole dish.
+• Bake.
+Pour into a greased 13" x 9" casserole dish.
 Bake, covered, at 350° for 30 minutes.
 Garnish with fresh parsley if desired.

 Notes